 Programs and Services

 Youth Mental Health services reduce the impacts of mental health in young people aged 12-25 years.
 These services are youth-friendly, accessible, consistent and seamless, and aim to improve the ongoing mental health, social wellbeing, lifestyle and physical health of young people in Western Sydney.
+Some of the Youth mental health services that we commission are:

 An early intervention program for young people aged 12-25 years providing access to support and information for a broad range of concerns including mental health, physical or sexual health, drugs and alcohol and counselling services.
 We commission three locations in Western Sydney – Mount Druitt, Parramatta and Castle Hill.